The short answer

 Why Mochi Health won this category

 Mochi's flat $178 monthly is the cheapest predictable cash-pay path in our chart that doesn't depend on insurance.
 The price holds across the entire titration ladder: same $178 at 0.25 mg as at 2.4 mg semaglutide.
-This matters because most compounded programs raise prices as you titrate up, so the headline starter price they sold you on bears no resemblance to month 4's bill.
+This matters because most compounded programs raise prices as you titrate up.
+The headline starter price they sold you on bears no resemblance to month 4's bill.

 The sourcing transparency is the editorial differentiator.
 Mochi publicly discloses their 503A pharmacy partners (or at least the regulatory status of each), publishes their continuity plan if a partner is shut down and has historically communicated proactively with patients during prior pharmacy disruptions.
 Most cash-pay compounded programs treat their pharmacy network as a trade secret, which leaves you exposed when enforcement lands.
 Mochi is the exception.